Thank you for all your applications. The capacity of our course is full and the registration is closed.

 The objective of the Summer University Prague 2019, “European Identity between Unity and Diversity”, is to provide students with a broad understanding of the most significant political and social issues in contemporary Europe.

-Instead of relaxing at the “End of History” after the collapse of Eastern Bloc in 1989/1990, Europe is facing new challenges at the beginning of the 21st century.
-These new challenges – including the economic and financial crisis, ageing population, complicated relations with Russia, terrorist attacks connected with the activities of the Islamic State and most currently, the strong immigration flow – are raising concerns and leading to significant political radicalisation and social unrest.
+Instead of relaxing at the “End of History” after the collapse of the Eastern Bloc in 1989, Europe is facing new challenges at the beginning of the 21st century – including the economic and financial crisis, ageing population, immigration flows, complicated relations with Russia, Turkey and the U.S., disintegration and separatist tendencies within the EU.
+These new challenges are raising concerns and leading to significant political radicalization and social unrest.

-Moreover, there will be numerous free-time activities that will provide participants a chance to enjoy the wide range of attractions that Prague has to offer.
+Moreover, there will be numerous free-time activities that will provide participants with a chance to enjoy the wide range of attractions that Prague has to offer.